cosmos/cosmos-sdk/docs/core/app3.md

 the store.

-Creating an AccountMapper is easy - we just need to specify a codec, a capability key, and a prototype of the object being encoded (TODO: change to constructor):
+Creating an AccountMapper is easy - we just need to specify a codec, a capability key, and a prototype of the object being encoded

 ```go
 accountMapper := auth.NewAccountMapper(cdc, keyAccount, &auth.BaseAccount{})